lee2sman/dotfiles/README.md

 [Dotfiles](https://github.com/webpro/awesome-dotfiles) are a programmer's term for the hidden files that start with a ```.``` stored in the root directory of your computer.
 They contain custom settings for your operating system and software, especially commandline software.
 This includes adding special commands, remapping keyboard keys, specifying window sizes, changing sounds, and just generally customizing your computer's defaults.
 In this repo I have only included dotfiles of things I've customized.

 As of December 2019 I have switched to Linux (Ubuntu) as my regular OS.
 [Goodbye Mac](https://opensource.com/article/20/3/mac-linux).
 My Mac dotfiles can be found in the main branch.
 Linux dotfiles (more minimal) in the Linux branch.
+I also have a Windows Subsystem for Linux branch for use on my Windows machine.

 **General notes:** I use [Fishshell](https://fishshell.com/) instead of Bash or Zsh.
 I type in [Dvorak](https://en.wikipedia.org/wiki/Dvorak_keyboard_layout).
 I use Neovim and vim-keys.
 I use the Terminology terminal.